jasperla/openbsd-wip/README.md

 posted here are unlikely to get the level of discussion and testing they get on ports@.
 So this repository is here to keep track of the submissions.

-**If you don't want work anymore in your half-finished or not-commited-yet port, please remove it from the repository.
+**If you don't want work anymore on your half-finished or not-committed-yet port, please remove it from the repository.
 In the future, other people can rescue your work from the git history.
 A clean repository will avoid convert this in a graveyard.**